stingalleman/awesome-audiovisual/README.md

 - [CasparCL](https://github.com/Streampunk/casparcl) - Implementing the features of CasparCG with Node.JS and OpenCL.
 - [CasperCG](https://github.com/CasparCG) - CasparCG Server is a Windows and Linux software used to play out professional graphics, audio and video to multiple outputs as a layerbased real-time compositor.
 - [OBS Studio](https://github.com/obsproject/obs-studio) - Free and open source software for live streaming and screen recording
+- [VLC Media Player](https://www.videolan.org/vlc/index.html) - Simple to use video player packed with features and plays almost every file type with no need to install codecs.

 ### Control and Orchestration